Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Syracuse Stats and Trends

-- In Syracuse's seven games this year, it has six wins against the spread.

-- So far this year, the Orange have been installed as underdogs by a 3-point margin or more four times and are 4-0 ATS in those games.
+- The Orange have an against the spread record of 4-0 in their four games as an underdog of 3.5 points or more this season.

-- Syracuse's games this year have hit the over on three of seven set point totals (42.9%).
+- Syracuse's games this season have hit the over three times in seven opportunities (42.9%).

 - When Syracuse puts up more than 20.2 points, it is 5-0 against the spread and 3-2 overall.

-- When Syracuse churns out more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.
+- In games that Syracuse totals more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.

-- This year the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.